‘The Walking Dead’ Season 7 Finale Photos, Promo, And Sneak Peek [Spoilers]

 The final episode of Season 7 is supposed to be the big showdown between Alexandria and the Saviors.
 At least, that is what it has been building up to.
 Recently, AMC released images for the finale.
 The promo and a sneak peek clip were also made available.

 In the first image, one of the Saviors is seen standing in the middle of a road.
-She is armed and behind her, a truck is sitting in the road.
+She is armed, and behind her, a truck is sitting in the road.
 There are a few other Saviors nearby.
-They appear to be looking for someone or something It is not clear if the truck is blocking the road or if the vehicle temporarily stopped for a specific reason.
+They appear to be looking for someone or something.
+It is not clear if the truck is blocking the road or if the vehicle temporarily stopped for a specific reason.

 In another photo for The Walking Dead Season 7 finale, there is a close-up shot of Negan (Jeffrey Dean Morgan).
 As usual, he is carrying his barbed wire baseball bat, Lucille.
 The next photo shows Negan standing with Eugene Porter (Josh McDermitt).
 Eugene has a serious look on his face, while Negan looks relaxed and has a big smile.
-They are standing in the road and behind them, a truck is carrying something that is covered with a yellow tarp.
+They are standing in the road, and behind them, a truck is carrying something that is covered with a yellow tarp.
 What is underneath that tarp?

 The next picture features Rick Grimes (Andrew Lincoln).
 It is a close-up of him standing on what appears to be one of the watchtowers.
-There is another similar image, only that one was shot further away.
+There is another similar image; only that one was shot further away.

 ‘The Walking Dead’ Season 7 Finale Photos, Promo, And Sneak Peek [Spoilers]